JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

             box(Point(xpos + boxw/2, O.y), boxw, table.rowheights[3]/2, :fillstroke)
         end
     end
     finish()
+    nothing
 end
-    nothing
 ```

 # Making new colorschemes

-To make new ColorSchemes, you can use `make_colorscheme()`, and supply information about the color sequences in various formats:
+To make new ColorSchemes, you can build arrays of colors—see the ColorSchemes documentation.
+You can also use ColorSchemeTools function `make_colorscheme()`, and supply information about the color sequences you want.
+The following formats are possible:

-- linearly-segmented dictionary
+- a dictionary of linear segments
-- 'indexed list'
+- an 'indexed list' of RGB values
-- defined by three functions
+- three Julia functions that generate values between 0 and 1 for the RGB levels

 ## Linearly-segmented colors